QuentindiMeo/goodnight.py/README.md

 No need to think about not being repetitive in the way you say "Good night" any more!
 Just run this script and it will generate a random goodnight message for your loved one.
-The author of this script declines all responsibility for any conflict caused by the (over)use of this script.
+The author of this script declines all responsibility for any conflict caused by the (over)use of this script. :wink:

 ## :city_sunset: Usage